trustm3/trustm3.github.io/operate/control.md

 	- `STARTING`: The container was started using 'control start' and the container manager is preparing to launch the container.
 	- `BOOTING`: The container manager finished preparing the container and the control was handed over to the container's init process
 	- `RUNNING`: The container was initialized successfully and is now running.
+	- `FREEZING`: The container is in the process of freering after a 'control freeze' was issued
+	- `FROZEN`: The container is frozen after a 'control freeze' was issued
+	- `ZOMBIE`: The container is a zombie
+	- `SHUTTING_DOWN`: The container is in the process of shutting down
 	- `SETUP`: The container was initialized successfully and is now running in setup mode (target rootfs mounted at /setup)
+	- `REBOOTING`: The container is rebooting

 * List all available containers and their state:
 ```